RMerl/asuswrt-merlin/README-merlin.txt

    - SSHD
    - Allows tweaking TCP/UDP connection tracking timeouts
    - CIFS client support (for mounting remote SMB share on the router)
-   - Layer7 iptables matching
+   - Layer7 iptables matching (N16/N66/AC66 only)
    - User-defined options for WAN DHCP queries (required by some ISPs)
    - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
    - Advanced OpenVPN client and server support (all models except RT-N16)
-   - Netfilter ipset module, for efficient blacklist implemetnation
+   - Netfilter ipset module, for efficient blacklist implementation
    - Configurable min/max UPNP ports
-   - IPSec kernel support (except RT-AC87)
+   - IPSec kernel support (N16/N66/AC66 only)
    - DNS-based Filtering, can be applied globally or per client

 Web interface:
-   - Improved client list, with DHCP hostnames
    - Optionally save traffic stats to disk (USB or JFFS partition)
    - Enhanced traffic monitoring: added monthly, as well as per IP monitoring